ringcentral/engage-digital-api-docs/docs/interactions/structured-messages/quick-start.md

 # Structured Message Quick Start

 Let's build a structured message!
 A structured message consists of elements that enhance the customer experience.
+Want to try it out yourself?
+Follow this [structured message demo](https://github.com/embbnux/engage-digital-structured-messages-demo) to see how it is done.

 In this Quick Start, we will walk you through creating a structured message within a matter of minutes.
 Let's get started.

 ## Create an Engage Messaging Channel